 New York Times: The Ploughmen a ‘Dark and Imaginative Debut’ - one year ago

 ‘The Ploughmen,’ by Kim Zupan By ALYSON HAGYJAN.
 2, 2015 Some protagonists crave a perch in history.
 Others hope merely to survive with dignity.
 The lead characters of Kim Zupan’s first novel, “The Ploughmen,” occupy opposite ends of this spectrum, but share two critical traits: They cannot sleep, and the source of their insomnia is […]

-Pittsburgh Post-Gazette: ‘The Ploughmen’: the unlikely friendship between a cop and a killer - one year ago
+Pittsburgh Post-Gazette: ‘The Ploughmen’: the unlikely friendship between a cop and a killer - 2 years ago

 By Wendeline O. Wright From the unyielding aridity of the Dust Bowl in John Steinbeck’s “The Grapes of Wrath” to the suffocating cacophony of New Orleans in John Kennedy Toole’s “A Confederacy of Dunces,” American literature has enjoyed a symbiotic relationship with American landscapes.
 Thoughtful evocation of time and place, particularly in a place as […]

-O Ye of Lowly Station: An Essay for Northwest Book Lovers - one year ago
+O Ye of Lowly Station: An Essay for Northwest Book Lovers - 2 years ago